-You wonder how to integrate Green Infrastructure into your daily surroundings?
+Do you wonder how to integrate green infrastructure into your daily surroundings?
 Then, this little guideline is made for you.

 Green infrastructure offers environmentally responsible, and comparatively low cost solutions, allowing water to be filtered and soaked up right where it falls — replenishing aquifers, and revitalizing urban ecosystems in the process.
 All good reasons to implement it at home!

-Downspout redirect, one of the easiest ways to start to integrate Green Infrastructure on your property is to use a downspout redirect.
-Their purpose is to move storm water away from homes and on to permeable surfaces.
-Downspout redirects help to divert water from asphalt and pavement onto permeable soils and help stave off storm water damage.
+One of the easiest ways to start to integrate green infrastructure on your property is to use a downspout redirect.
+Their purpose is to move stormwater away from homes and on to permeable surfaces.
+Downspout redirects help to divert water from asphalt and pavement onto permeable soils and help stave off stormwater damage.

-Just like downspout redirects, splash guards are very easy to implement at your place.
-They have the same goals: move storm water away from homes and onto permeable surfaces by diverting water from asphalt and pavement onto permeable soils, you help prevent unecessary runoff and decrease the amount of water that inundate sewers.
+Just like downspout redirects, splash guards are very easy to implement at home.
+They have the same goal: to move stormwater away from homes and onto permeable surfaces.
+Again, by diverting water from asphalt and pavement onto permeable soils, you help prevent unecessary runoff and decrease the amount of water that inundate sewers.

 Rain gardens are gardens where you plant native shrubs, perennials, and flowers.
 They are acting as pollinator gardens for butterflies and bees, sequestering greenhouse gases, and acting as sponges soaking up and filtering rain water.
 Often, they are planted in a small depression, which is generally formed on a natural slope, and you can direct your downspout to them to increase water flow as well.